tiacsys/bridle/snippets/index.rst

 ##################

 The |BRIDLE| project developers are continually adding specific support as documented below.
-See also the Zephyr :ref:`zephyr:snippets` section.
+See also the Zephyr :external+zephyr:ref:`snippets` section.

 .. toctree::
    :maxdepth: 1